Don't Make Models Guess Security and Safety: Symbolic Guardrails for Domain-Specific AI Agents: Study 2: Symbolic Enforceability of Security and Safety Requirements in Agent Benchmarks

 \subsubsection{Discussion}

-\textbf{Symbolic guardrails cannot address all requirements; some still require neural guardrails.} As discussed, four types of requirements are not enforceable by symbolic guardrails, even when stated as concrete-rule policies.
-In these cases, neural guardrails can be useful.
-For example, an LLM judge may detect and reduce hallucinations, where symbolic guardrails fail.
+\textbf{Symbolic guardrails cannot enforce all requirements; some still require neural guardrails.} The four themes above are not enforceable symbolically, even within \textit{Verifiable-Rule} policies.
+In such cases, neural guardrails can help: for example, an LLM judge may detect hallucinations while symbolic guardrails cannot.

-\textbf{Some requirements that are not directly enforceable can become enforceable through stronger or weaker reformulations; whether to do so is an engineering decision.} For example, a procedure-following requirement that asks the agent to first collect user information and then gather trip details when booking a flight could be enforced in a stronger form, potentially with architectural changes, by using a sub-agent design.
-Conversely, the original policy ``Do not proactively offer compensation unless the user explicitly asks for it'' could be replaced with a weaker but more precise rule, such as ``Block compensation tools until the user explicitly mentions the word `compensation','' thereby making it enforceable.
-In real-world deployments, deciding whether to enforce such stronger or weaker variants remains an engineering trade-off that depends on implementation effort and acceptable residual risk.
-Enforcing requirements symbolically whenever plausible reduces both the attack surface and the potential for hazards, while allowing developers to focus more expensive neural guardrails on the remaining requirements where they are needed.
+\textbf{Some non-enforceable requirements become enforceable through stronger or weaker reformulations; whether to do so is an engineering decision.} For example, a procedure-following requirement to collect user information before trip details when booking a flight could be enforced via a sub-agent design that splits the workflow into sequential stages, which is a stronger reformulation requiring architectural change.
+Conversely, the requirement \textit{``Do not proactively offer compensation unless the user explicitly asks for it''} could be replaced with a weaker but more precise rule such as \textit{``Block compensation tools until the user's response exactly matches the word `compensation'\,''}, making it enforceable.
+In commercial deployments, this is a trade-off between implementation cost and residual risk.
+Enforcing requirements symbolically whenever feasible reduces both the attack surface and the potential for hazards, letting developers reserve more expensive neural guardrails with residual risk for the remaining requirements.

-\section{Benchmarking Agents with Symbolic Guardrails: They Do Not Undermine Utility}
+\section{Study 3: Benchmarking Security, Safety, and Utility of Agents with Symbolic Guardrails}

-Symbolic guardrails may enforce certain safety and security requirements for AI agents, but there is concern that they may constrain agents too much and thereby reduce task success.
-In our final research question, we therefore examine how enforcing safety and security requirements with symbolic guardrails affects the safety, security, and utility of agents on corresponding benchmarks.
+Symbolic guardrails can enforce certain security and safety requirements, but a concern is that they over-constrain agents and reduce utility (their ability to complete tasks successfully)~\cite{tan2025equilibraterlhfbalancinghelpfulnesssafety, dong2025safeguarding}.
+We ask: \textit{how do symbolic guardrails affect agent security, safety, and utility?} Study 3 empirically measures this across the three benchmarks from Sec.~\ref{sec:part2_analyzing_policies}.